beginning of content

 International normalised ratio (INR) test

-5-minute read
+6-minute read

 Key facts

-• It is used to test clotting times in people taking warfarin (a medicine used to treat and prevent blood clots).
+• It is commonly used to test clotting times in people taking warfarin (a medicine used to treat and prevent blood clots).

 • Your doctor will use your INR result to work out what dose of warfarin you should take.

-Why would I need an INR blood test?
+Where can I get an INR test?

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-No special preparation is needed for this test.
+There is usually no special preparation needed for an INR test.

 What happens if my INR is too high or too low?